-My name is Chris Halaby and I have been a member of the KVR community for the last five years.
+My name is Chris Halaby and I have been a member of the KVR community since 2003.
 I have been using or helping to create music technology products since 1980.
 I helped to found Opcode and Muse Research, currently the home of KVR and not to be confused with Muse Research and Development, which is the home of the Receptor.

 With this valuable space I will publish a series of articles and interviews with people that create products and with those that use them.